thruthesky/sonub-2016-11-25/README.md

 # TEST

-* All test must follow DeepLinker test.
+* All tests must follow DeepLinker test.
 * For instance, a test might be run like below.

     * "http://localhost:8100/#/test/xbase" for all the xbsae test